NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 You may shutdown the cluster if the purpose was to create your contrib directory.

-.. rubric:: Why does the owner's home directory look different from the shared users’ home directory?
+Why does the owner's home directory look different from the shared users’ home directory?**
-  :name: why-does-the-owners-home-directory-look-different-from-the-shared-users-home-directory

 Every cluster is set up where the owner of it has an ephemeral home directory that isn't linked from contrib, but